Suga kicks off Olympics diplomacy

 Vincent Fichot, a 39-year-old French national who says his Japanese wife has abducted his two children, has made headlines for going on a hunger strike near the National Stadium in a bid to raise awareness of the issue.

-Suga began the three-day marathon of meetings on Thursday with South Sudanese Vice President Rebecca Nyandeng De Mabior, who welcomed the decision to go ahead with the Tokyo Olympics despite difficulties posed by COVID-19, according to the Foreign Ministry.

-Suga also held separate talks with U.N.
+Suga began the three-day marathon of meetings on Thursday with South Sudanese Vice President Rebecca Nyandeng De Mabior and is also set to hold separate talks with U.N.
 High Commissioner for Refugees Filippo Grandi, World Health Organization Director General Tedros Adhanom Ghebreyesus and Mongolian Prime Minister Luvsannamsrai Oyun-Erdene.

-Also Thursday, Emperor Naruhito met with International Olympic Committee chief Thomas Bach at the Imperial Palace.
+On Thursday, Emperor Naruhito met with International Olympic Committee chief Thomas Bach at the Imperial Palace.

 The 15 or so world leaders attending the opening ceremony are down from the roughly 40 that attended the same event for the Rio de Janeiro Olympics in 2016.
-During the London Olympics in 2012, leaders from as many as 80 countries and organizations attended the opening ceremony.

 A senior Foreign Ministry official said the recent spread of highly contagious variants of the coronavirus led many to cancel their trips.